-TRADE COMMERCE INDUSTRY It is related to the purchase and It deals with all those activities All those activities which deals sale of goods which deal with taking of goods with the conversion of raw from producers to consumers materials into finished goods are covered in industry Requirements of capital are more Commerce requires less capital Capital needs are high for industry in trade as compared to because it requires purchase of commerce raw materials and investment for goods in process Trade deals only with purchase Commerce deals with trading and Industrial deals with those goods and sale of goods other servicing activities which relates to primary, manufacturing, processing etc. Activities of industry and Trade is a significant part of Commerce and trade both greatly commerce cannot be completed commerce.
-Therefore, without depend upon industry without trade trade there cannot be commerce Buying and selling of goods Distributes goods and services Produces goods and services It builds the possession utility It builds not only place and time It builds form utility through buying and selling utility but also possession utility as trade is one of the component of commerce It involves less risk It involves less risk than that of There is a greater level of risk Commerce
+TRADE COMMERCE INDUSTRY It is related to the purchase and sale of goods It deals with all those activities which deal with taking of goods All those activities which deals with the conversion of raw from producers to consumers materials into finished goods are covered in industry Requirements of capital are more in trade as compared to commerce Commerce requires less capital Capital needs are high for industry because it requires purchase of raw materials and investment for goods in process Trade deals only with purchase and sale of goods Commerce deals with trading and other servicing activities Industrial deals with those goods which relates to primary, manufacturing, processing etc. Activities of industry and commerce cannot be completed without trade Trade is a significant part of commerce.
+Therefore, without trade there cannot be commerce Commerce and trade both greatly depend upon industry Buying and selling of goods Distributes goods and services Produces goods and services It builds the possession utility through buying and selling It builds not only place and time utility but also possession utility as trade is one of the component of commerce It builds form utility It involves less risk It involves less risk than that of Commerce There is a greater level of risk